-A hierarchical social structure has the tendency to limit independent thought, creativity, and soft skills.
+A hierarchical social structure has a tendency to limit independent thought, creativity, and soft skills.
 This doesn’t imply that all offshore vendors function in this manner, but these are legitimate issues that you need to address early on.

 Government Regulation Risk

 Take note that rules of governance are different among countries.
 Always consider two legal systems when outsourcing.
-Since there are no standard legal rules to follow, we recommend that you discuss all legal aspect with your outsourcing provider.
+Since there are no standard legal rules to follow, we recommend that you discuss all legal aspects with your outsourcing provider.

 Make sure that your offshore partner complies with all government regulations and provide adequate and accurate transparency when company audits are made.

 Despite best intentions, vendors can fail on their obligation to deliver the level of service expected of them.
 This isn’t always the case, but it can happen even with solid methodologies in place.